Music of Nepal: Awards

 With the growth and development of the Nepali music industry, different award ceremonies are held in different parts of the country, some focusing local talents.
-Awards of national level are held each year by some media houses, namely Hits FM, Image FM, Radio Kantipur Music Awards.
+Awards of national level are held each year by some media houses, namely Hits FM, Image FM, Radio Kantipur Music Awards., Music Khabar Music Award.

+Radio Nepal, from 1965, has been organizing a 'Nationwide Modern Song Competition', the government own historical award each year that awards the best lyrics, music, and singing on a competition basis.

+Lyricists' Association of Nepal organizes the National Creator Honor Award including cash, Song of the Year Award including cash, and the Award including cash for the lyricist who writes in the mother language each year.

 Atul Memorial Music Gurukul, was established in 2003 in memory of Nepali Tabla Maestro Atul Gautam.
 Since then the organization has been awarding Nepali classical maestros once a year on the occasion of Atul Jayanti.